top of page

 Sean Everett

 Below, a dystopian city rises, cold and lifeless, with sharp industrial structures like tombstones marking a world overtaken by technology.
-The contrast is striking—the figure’s wild, organic energy clashing with the city’s mechanical, soulless nature.
+The contrast is striking, the figure’s wild energy clashing with the city’s mechanical, soulless nature.
 It’s like the figure has been torn away from this place, drifting through space with no real direction, alienated and lost.
-Together, the image captures a sense of being caught between worlds—creation and destruction, human and machine, earth and cosmos—struggling to find meaning in a broken, disconnected landscape.
+Together, the image captures a sense of being caught between worlds.
+Creation and destruction, human and machine, earth and cosmo.
+Struggling to find meaning in a broken, disconnected landscape.

 HOW DO WE KNOW ANYTHING ABOUT ANYTHING?

-Reflect on what you know about the world, and where you came to learn those ideas.
+1. What do you know about the world, and where did you come to learn those ideas?

 ARTIST STATEMENT